What is white balance in photography? Why does it matter? And how can I adjust camera white balance settings to improve images?

 A good example of mixed lighting, is when you are inside the interior of a coffee shop, you have natural light from open windows combined with soft, warm incandescent light from a ceiling.

-The best solution to get the most accurate white balance settings in mixed lighting situations is to use semi-automatic white balance.
+To get the most accurate white balance settings in mixed lighting situations, the best solution is to use semi-automatic white balance.

-2. Semi-Automatic White Balance Modes (Using White Balance Presets)
+2. Semi-Automatic White Balance Modes (Using White Balance Presets Manually)

 Using Semi-Automatic white balance modes gives you more control under various types of light.